backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Volumes.md

 - View the claims: `k get persistentvolumeclaim` or `k get pvc`

-> [!important]- Once you create a PVC use it in a POD/Deployment definition file by specifying the PVC Claim name under persistentVolumeClaim section in the volumes section.
+> [!important] Once you create a PVC use it in a POD/Deployment definition file by specifying the PVC Claim name under persistentVolumeClaim section in the volumes section.

 ```yaml
 apiVersion: v1